github/docs/content/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace.md

 Port forwarding gives you access to TCP ports running within your codespace.
 For example, if you're running a web application on port 4000, you can access the application from your browser to test and debug the application.

 When an application running inside a codespace outputs a port to the console, {% data variables.product.prodname_codespaces %} detects the localhost URL pattern and automatically forwards the port.
 You can click on the URL in the terminal to open the port in a browser.
 For example, if an application outputs `http://127.0.0.1:4000` or `http://localhost:4000` to the console, the log would automatically convert the output to a clickable URL for port 4000.
+By default, {% data variables.product.prodname_codespaces %} forwards ports using HTTP.

 ![Automatic port forwarding](/assets/images/help/codespaces/automatic-port-forwarding.png)